a16z-infra/companion-app/README.md

 ### 6. Deploy the app

-You can deploy the app easily on many platforms: Fly, Netlify, Vercel, Render, Railway.... here are the steps to deploy to a few common platforms.

 #### Deploy to fly.io

 - Run `fly launch` -- this will generate a `fly.toml` that includes all the configurations you will need